best in class

 Type: Vibrator | Material: ABS plastic | App compatibility vs non-app compatibility: Non-app compatible

-If you’re looking for an especially accessible couples sex toy, several of the experts we talked to suggested using a small external bullet vibrator that you can hold while having sex.
-Marcantonio says the We-Vibe Tango is “the smallest and strongest on the market.”
-It’s rechargeable and waterproof, and has a small button on the bottom that lets you try eight different settings of varying intensity.
-Since it’s about the size of your finger, you can easily place it on your clit during penetration, and it won’t get in the way, says Marcantonio.
+If you’re looking for an especially accessible couples sex toy, using a small external bullet vibrator that you can hold while having sex is a non-intimidating option.
+Carolanne Marcantonio, a licensed master social worker and sex therapist based in Brooklyn, says the We-Vibe Tango is “the smallest and strongest on the market.”
+It’s also rechargeable and waterproof, and it has a small button on the bottom that lets you try eight different settings of varying intensity.
+Since it’s about the size of your finger, you can easily place it on your clit during penetration, and it won’t get in the way.
 It’s versatile, too: “Anyone can use it — you can use it on the testicles, the inner thighs, nipples,” she says.
 “The sky’s the limit and the whole body’s covered in nerve endings, so we can really experience pleasure anywhere.”

 Best hands-free vibrator